 After your spouse has completed rehab, there will be many opportunities for you to show your support.
 Learn all you can about alcoholism and rehab so that you know what to expect when your spouse comes home.
 Investigate your own lifestyle to be sure it is one that is conducive to sobriety.
 You should also consider joining Al-Anon or another support group where you will learn how your actions affect your loved one, and how to interact in a supportive, non-enabling fashion.

-Also, your spouse’s alcoholism has been damaging to your mind and life.
+Your spouse’s alcoholism has been damaging to you.
 You need some healing.
-After spending so much time focusing on and taking care of your spouse, kids, finances, and household, it is time to focus on yourself.
-Find a therapist to sort out what happened, heal some of your wounds, and get your life back on track while preparing for your spouse to come back and start a new life together.
+After spending so much time focusing on and taking care of your spouse, kids, finances, and household, it is time to focus on yourself and your needs.
+Find a therapist to help you sort out what happened, heal some of your wounds, and get your life back on track while preparing for your spouse to come back and start a new life together.

 Even though life seems difficult and dark right now, we know God brings hope and is a true miracle worker.
 Your spouse’s alcoholism might have derailed your journey with God, but while they are in treatment, revive your spirit with the living water of God and He will bring a power and peace to change your life.